 Students must complete the second part of Alcohol Edu and SAPU prior to registering for spring classes, ideally in October.
 You can find the links to Alcohol Edu and SAPU on your checklist on WyoWeb.
-For more information about Alcohol Edu and SAPU, visit the Aware website at http://www.uwyo.edu/ucc/aware/alcoholedu-and-sapu.html.
-If you have questions, please contact the Aware Program in the University Counseling Center at 307-766-2187.
+For more information about Alcohol Edu and SAPU, visit the HOPES website at www.uwyo.edu/rec/wellness-center/hopes/alcoholedu-sapu.html.
+If you have questions, please contact the HOPES Program in the UW Wellness Center at hopes@ uwyo.edu or 307-766-6776.